+The doctoral program (PhD) in counseling psychology has been continuously accredited by the Commission on Accreditation of the American Psychological Association (APA) since 1972 and is currently accredited through 2030.
+If you wish to become better educated about APA’s standards for accreditation, we strongly encourage you to visit APA’s Office of Program Consultation and Accreditation.
 The doctoral program in counseling psychology closely adheres to the scientist-practitioner training model in preparing graduates for employment in academic and/or service-delivery settings.
 Although faculty interests are diverse, there is a common emphasis on empirical data as the basis for professional practice.
-The program faculty has endorsed the Multicultural Counseling Competencies of the American Counseling Association and the Guidelines on Multicultural Education, Training, Research, Practice, and Organizational Change for Psychologists and Guidelines for Psychotherapy with Lesbian, Gay, and Bisexual Clients of the American Psychological Association.
+The program faculty has endorsed the APA’s Guidelines on Multicultural Education, Training, Research, Practice, and Organizational Change for Psychologists, Guidelines for Psychological Practice with Girls and Women, Guidelines for Psychological Practice with Transgender and Gender Nonconforming People, and the Guidelines for Psychological Practice with Lesbian, Gay, and Bisexual Clients.

-For information on the Counseling Psychology program, please review the:
+For information on the Counseling Psychology program, please review the program handbook.

 Please email us for questions not addressed in the handbook, or contact individual faculty members.
 Due to the large number of applicants, please be patient with faculty inquiries.
 Faculty members do welcome your questions and will respond as time permits.

 Learn more on the Counseling Psychology (PhD) degree page